- Nick Train aims to invest in successful companies that have stood the test of time

 Train invests mostly in large, longstanding businesses with characteristics that are hard to copy, such as strong brands, heritage or sports franchises.
 His search for high-quality businesses tends to lead him towards larger companies, although he has the freedom to invest in UK companies of any size if he spots an opportunity.
 This includes smaller companies, which are higher risk than their larger counterparts.

 The manager sometimes invests large amounts in certain industries.
-Financial services companies, for example, currently account for almost a quarter of the fund.
-Train thinks stock markets will rise over the long term, so he's invested in companies that stand to benefit including asset managers Schroders and Rathbone Brothers.
-Beverages, personal goods and media companies also form significant portions of the fund.
+Beverage companies, for example, currently account around 23% of the fund.
+Train thinks stock markets will rise over the long term, so he's invested in companies that stand to benefit including asset manager Schroders and the London Stock Exchange.
+Financial services and personal goods companies also form significant portions of the fund.

 The fund's largest holdings are household names – from Unilever and Diageo to Burberry Group and Heineken.
-They all make up a relatively large portion of the fund.
-In fact, the top 10 companies account for almost 80%.
-Some are close to 10% in size, which is as big as the rules allow.
-The fund currently invests in 25 companies overall.
+They are all sizeable individual positions and more broadly, the fund’s top 10 companies account for around 84% of its assets.
+This is a very concentrated portfolio, and a number of positions are close to 10% in size, which is as big as the rules allow.
+The fund was invested in 20 companies as of the end of January 2023.
 This gives each holding the potential to make a big difference to the fund’s performance, but it’s a higher-risk approach.

-The duo and their team spend all their time reading, learning and compiling information on companies they own shares in and those on their watch list.
+The duo and their team spend lots of their time reading, learning and compiling information on companies they own shares in and those on their watchlist.
 They’ve created a truly unique environment for staff, which includes a library within the office.
 They tend not to recruit experienced people, preferring to train and develop graduates who can be moulded into the Lindsell Train way of thinking.